 Target Platform: The target operating system or application on which a vendor product will be evaluated using a platform-specific validation lab test suite.
 These platform-specific test suites consist of specialized SCAP content used to perform the test procedures defined in this document.
 Unauthenticated Scanner: A scanning product that runs without privileges against a target system to conduct its assessment which could include network data and port scans.
 Vulnerability: An error, flaw, or mistake in computer software that permits or causes an unintended behavior to occur.
 CVE is a common means of enumerating vulnerabilities.
 XCCDF Content: A file conforming to the XCCDF schema.
-3. Vendor Product Validation Testing Requirements The following guidelines must be followed by all vendors seeking validation of a product: - 1.
-Vendors must provide the required vendor information detailed within the applicable derived test requirements. - 2.
-For tests that require testers to import a NIST-provided XCCDF or OVAL test file(s), vendors may indicate whether or not this import should be a standalone file or part of an SCAP-expressed data stream. - 3.
-All SCAP tests require an SCAP-expressed data stream as input.
-Therefore, vendor products must be able to import valid SCAP-expressed data streams.
-Vendors may update validated products, but the new version is not automatically validated.
-To validate an updated product, the vendor must send documentation to the laboratory that performed the existing validation explaining the validation-related changes to the product.
-This statement will be posted publicly by NIST with the product's validation and thus must not contain proprietary information.
-The vendor may provide the laboratory additional proprietary details that will not be sent to NIST and will not be publicly posted.
-The laboratory will review the changes, list the impacted testing requirements, and retest those requirements.
-The laboratory will then provide NIST a test report that summarizes how the product was changed and provides relevant test results.
-NIST will review the report and make a decision regarding whether to validate the updated product.
-If validation is granted, the newly validated product will have the same expiration date as the originally validated product since full testing of all requirements was not performed.
-Because of this, vendors may wish to fully retest an updated product if the expiration date is near and if a significant amount of retesting is required for the update.
-4. Derived Test Requirements for Specific SCAP Components This section contains the Derived Test Requirements (DTR) for each of the six SCAP components for the purpose of allowing individual validation of each SCAP component within a product.
+SECURITY CONTENT AUTOMATION PROTOCOL (SCAP) VERSION 1.0 VALIDATION PROGRAM TEST REQUIREMENTS (DRAFT) 3.
+Derived Test Requirements for Specific SCAP Components This section contains the Derived Test Requirements (DTR) for each of the six SCAP components for the purpose of allowing individual validation of each SCAP component within a product.
 Version information and download location, listed in Section 2.1, should be referenced to ensure that the correct version is being used prior to testing.
 SCAP-specific requirements are found in Section 5.
 Each DTR includes the following information: